-Komondor need early and extensive socialization — exposure to many different people, sights, sounds, and experiences — starting in early puppyhood.
+Komondor need early and extensive socialization--exposure to many different people, sights, sounds, and experiences--starting in early puppyhood.
 Enrolling your Komondor in a puppy kindergarten class is a great start.
-Keep up his socialization by continually exposing him to lots of different people.
-Invite visitors over regularly and take him along on outings and walks.
+Keep up their socialization by continually exposing them to lots of different people.
+Invite visitors over regularly and take them along on outings and walks.

 Komondor are generally healthy, but like all breeds, they can be subject to certain health conditions.
 Not all Komondor will get any or all of these diseases, but it's important to be aware of them if you're considering this breed.